 A Note on the Milk: I use whole milk in this recipe to prevent or at least minimize curdling (the higher fat content of whole milk reduces the likelihood of the milk curdling when cooked…of course cream would work even better than whole milk, but that’s for another recipe ;) ).
 It’s for this reason that I don’t recommend using reduced-fat milk in this recipe.

-4 medium starchy potatoes (about 1 1/2 to 2 lbs total or 4 c sliced)
+- 4 medium starchy potatoes (about 1½ to 2 lbs total or 4 cups sliced)

-1 TB cold butter, plus more to grease the pan
+- 1 tablespoon cold unsalted butter, plus more to grease the pan

-Peel potatoes and slice into 1/4-inch thick rounds; cut the 1 TB cold butter into very small pieces.
-On the bottom of the prepared dish, arrange 1/4 of the potato slices, then top with 1/3 of the onion mix, 1 TB flour, a few pieces of butter, and a sprinkle of salt and pepper.
-Repeat this process 2 times, then top with the final 1/4 of the potato slices, a sprinkle of salt and pepper, and a few pieces of butter.
+- Peel the potatoes and slice them into ¼-inch thick rounds.
+Cut the butter into very small pieces.
+On the bottom of the prepared dish, arrange ¼ of the potato slices, then top with ⅓ of the onion mix, 1 tablespoon flour, a few pieces of butter, and a sprinkle of salt and pepper.
+Repeat this process 2 times, then top with the final ¼ of the potato slices, a sprinkle of salt and pepper, and a few pieces of butter.
 Carefully pour the milk into dish, making sure not to disturb the potato layers (the milk should come to just under the top layer of potatoes so you might need more or less to achieve this).